kr55/ssrs-reports-migration-wizard-docs/docs/automation.md

 {: .note }
 > If the installation path contains spaces, always wrap it in double quotes as shown above.

+## Limitations

+### Data Source Credentials

+The command-line utility migrates data source definitions as-is from the source server.
+It does not support interactively reviewing or updating data source connection strings or credentials during migration, unlike the wizard UI which provides a **Update Data Source Connections** step.

+As a result, if the target server uses different credentials or connection strings than the source, migrated reports may fail to execute until the data sources are manually reconfigured on the target.

+**Recommended approach before running `/ms:true`:**

+1. Run the migration once without `/ms:true` to migrate all items and data sources first.
+2. Log into the target report server and verify all data sources are correctly configured and can connect successfully.
+3. Re-run the migration with `/ms:true` to transfer subscriptions once data sources are confirmed working.

+> Subscriptions that reference a data source with missing or incorrect credentials will fail to execute on the target server even if the subscription itself is transferred successfully.

+### Subscription Credentials

+Subscription delivery credentials (e.g. file share username and password for file delivery subscriptions) are not stored in the SSRS catalog and therefore cannot be exported or migrated automatically.
+After migration, file share and email delivery subscriptions may need their delivery credentials re-entered manually on the target server.

 ## Items parameter format

 The `items` parameter accepts a JSON array.
 Each object must include `Name`, `Path`, and `Type`.